Inside the Storm I Want to Touch the Tremble

 Full-length Poetry Collection

-Inside the Storm I Want to Touch the Tremble, forthcoming in 2022 from the University of Utah Press, was selected by Matthew Olzmann for the Agha Shahid Ali Prize.
+Inside the Storm I Want to Touch the Tremble, published in July 2022 by the University of Utah Press, was selected by Matthew Olzmann for the Agha Shahid Ali Prize.

 Inside this debut collection, girlhood’s dangers echo, transmuted, in the poet’s fears for her son.
 A body just discovering the vastness of “want’s new acreage” is humbled by chronic illness.
 Epithalamion turns elegy.
 But this world that so often seems capricious in its cruelty also shelters apple orchards, glass museums, schoolchildren, century-old sharks; “there’s no accounting for / all we want to save, no names.”